-Infections compatible with the Delta variant have been the most common since the end of May 2021 in England, and since the end of July 2021 in all four UK countries.
-Our most recent results show over 99% of all coronavirus (COVID-19) infections where we were able to obtain a genetic sequence were the Delta variant or a genetic descendant/sub-lineage of the Delta variant.
-These all have the same gene positivity pattern.
-Because of this high proportion with the same gene positivity pattern, we have not included a breakdown of infections by variant based on gene positivity patterns from our swab test.
+Since the end of July 2021, infections compatible with the Delta variant have been the most common in all four UK countries.
+Our most recent results show over 99% of all coronavirus (COVID-19) infections where we were able to obtain a genetic sequence were the Delta variant.
+Because of this high proportion of a single variant, we have not included a breakdown of infections by variant based on gene positivity patterns from our swab test.
 We last published our main variant analysis in Coronavirus (COVID-19) Infection Survey, UK: 23 July 2021, where you can find more details.
 Our COVID-19 Infection Survey methods article gives more detail about how we sequence the virus' genetic material.